mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ### Dates

-- **Publication of the call for submission: 08.
-September 2023 (08:00 AM UTC)**
+- **Publication of the call for submission: 17.
+Oktober 2023 (08:00 AM UTC)**
 - Registration deadline for submissions: 15.
-November 2023 (08:00 AM UTC)
-- Version freeze for the benchmark codebase: 01.
 December 2023 (08:00 AM UTC)
+- Version freeze for the benchmark codebase: 17.
+January 2024 (08:00 AM UTC)
 - **Submission deadline: 15.
-January 2024 (08:00 AM UTC)**
+February 2024 (08:00 AM UTC)**
 - Sampling the held-out workloads and hyperparameters: 16.
-January 2024 (08:00 AM UTC)
+February 2024 (08:00 AM UTC)
-- Deadline for specifying the submission batch sizes for held-out workloads: 23.
-January 2024 (08:00 AM UTC)
+- Deadline for specifying the submission batch sizes for held-out workloads: 28.
+February 2024 (08:00 AM UTC)
-- Deadline for self-reporting results: 01.
-March 2024 (08:00 AM UTC)
+- Deadline for self-reporting results: 10.
+April 2024 (08:00 AM UTC)
-- **[extra tentative] Announcement of all results: 15.
-April 2024 (08:00 AM UTC)**
+- **[extra tentative] Announcement of all results: 22.
+May 2024 (08:00 AM UTC)**

 The presented dates are subject to change and adjustments may be made by the [MLCommmons Algorithms Working Group](https://mlcommons.org/en/groups/research-algorithms/).